Definition

 • When users click on a privacy policy link on a screen in an Android System WebView app, the application opens a webpage with the privacy policy content instead of taking them to a browser.

 • Users use a social media account to log in to an application.
 Developers use WebView to embed a social media application's login window inside their application and give users a choice as to how to log in.
-Instead of coding a sign-in function from scratch, WebView lets them import the social sign-in function.
+Instead of coding a sign-in function from scratch, WebView lets developers import the social sign-in function.

 WebView is useful for crafting hybrid applications with highly reusable code and less code than native apps.